 The Department of Higher Education requires all public institutions of higher learning to administer assessment tests to all incoming freshmen.
-The Orientation Office facilitates registration for the required math and reading assessments.
-Writing assessments are proctored during Orientation.
 The goal of the program is to properly place students in first-year math and English courses so that all students experience academic success.
 Students' assessment results will have a direct impact on their first-semester courses.
 Students CANNOT complete their first semester schedule until assessments are completed.
 Each admitted freshman is required to register for and complete an assessment testing appointment before attending Orientation.
 Testing requirements are based on your academic major, and will appear on your confirmation once you have scheduled an appointment.
 We offer two testing options, please see below.

 Local On-Campus Testing